pfdubois/BridgeBidding/source/Planning.rst

 What If Opener Is Stronger?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. _wjs_choice:

+.. index:: jump-shift choice

-Since a reverse is forcing one round, you can sometimes use it when nothing else is
+Since a reverse is forcing one round, you can sometimes use it when nothing
-available to keep the auction going.
-But in general, if your hand is 19+ points, and you
+else is available to keep the auction going.
+But in general, if your hand is
-have a good suit, you might consider jumping a level in a new suit.
-This is called a
+19+ points, and you have a good suit, you might think of jumping a level in a
-:term:`jump-shift` and we will discuss it later in
+new suit.
+This is called a :term:`jump-shift`.

+If the opponents have competed, a jump-shift is weak unless the context gives
+it another meaning.
+For example, 1♥ - (2♣) - 3♦ is a weak jump-shift, where the
+responder has a preemptive diamond hand and can't support hearts.
+But 1♥ - 3♦
+is a jump-shift whose meaning is either a strong 19+ hand with good diamonds or
+a weak diamond preemptive hand.

+Partnerships must decide on a meaning for a :term:`jump-shift` when there is no
+competition.
+The standard meaning is a strong bid (19+ points) but this meaning
+is less useful than it was before 2/1 was invented.
+I think most pairs play
+weak jump-shifts so I will assume that.
+See :ref:`All About Jump-Shifts
-:ref:`All About Jump Shifts <Jump_Shifts>`.
+<Jump_Shifts>`.

 Responding To Opener's Reverse
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~